wardbekker/Erltricity/README.md

 `application:start(erltricity).`

-And point your browser to [http://localhost:8000/chart](http://localhost:8000/chart) to see the recorded EGG signals.
+And point your browser to [http://localhost:8000/chart](http://localhost:8000/chart) to see the recorded EEG signals.
 Manual refreshing is required in this version.

 ###Example Chart